911-911934/911-911934/README.md

-- 👋 Hi, I’m @911-911934
+- 👋 Hi, I’m jabez
-- 👀 I’m interested in nothing
+- 👀 I’m interested
-- 🌱 I’m currently learning shit
+- 🌱 I’m currently learning in
-- 💞️ I’m looking to collaborate on ntg
+- 💞️ I’m looking to collaborate on
-- 📫 How to reach me idk
+- 📫 How to reach me
-- 😄 Pronouns: stfu
+- 😄 Pronouns:
-- ⚡ Fun fact: the sky is blue
+- ⚡ Fun fact:

 <!---
 911-911934/911-911934 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.